inktrap/studyriffic/README.md

  - flash message if the participant is going really fast (configurable)
  - how to display errors?
  - how to encapsulate js properly?
- - sometimes/maybe include expected values for fillers in data
+ - include expected values for fillers in data
  - include a setting to specify the type of interval for ranges in the check field
  - implement interval setting and rounding setting
- - specify select restrictions as fractions instead of floats?
  - refactoring
      - try out rope
      - rename (as NOUN_SPECIFIER, where noun is the type of thing):